 Students have the opportunity to work with a faculty member to design a project in your area of interest.
 Former students have engaged in independent studies in several ongoing environmental-chemistry projects and analytical/instrumentation projects.

 Students interested in pre-medicine or other health-related fields can complete a chemistry major, a biology major, both or the pre-medicine major.
 A Bluffton chemistry degree is a good foundation for graduate work leading to a career in chemical engineering.
-Students interested in teaching chemistry or physics need to pursue a physical science licensure.

 Explore the courses required for: